 “The war on drugs isn’t working,” the mayor of Amsterdam, Femke Halsema, told a conference of Western European justice ministers last year.

 Her city has seen an increase in cocaine use since the pandemic.
 Indeed, many European cities have, according to an analysis of wastewater conducted for the European Monitoring Center for Drugs and Drug Addiction.
 Of the 66 cities sampled for cocaine, 38 saw an increase from 2021 to 2022, with the highest concentrations found in Amsterdam and Antwerp.
 Eighteen cities reported no change.
 Only ten saw a decrease.

 A record 160 tons of cocaine were interdicted in the ports of Antwerp and Rotterdam last year, yet a gram of cocaine still sells for €50 in Amsterdam, which suggests that for every shipment European customs interdict, Latin American cartels send one more.
-According to the UN, cocaine production went up 35 percent in South America last year.
+According to the UN, cocaine production is up 35 percent in South America from last year.

 Argentina, Brazil, Greece and Portugal have stopped prosecuting people for possessing small amounts of cocaine.
 British Columbia, a province of Canada, and Oregon, on the West Coast of the United States, have decriminalized all drugs.
 Halsema would do the same in the Netherlands.
 Former liberal party leader Frits Bolkestein has called for outright legalization.